 Make sure your new project is selected in the dropdown before moving on.

-Step 3: Enable the four required APIs
+Step 3: Enable the required APIs

 This is the step people skip or do halfway, and it's the number one reason maps don't load.
-Your store locator needs exactly four APIs.
-All four.
-Not one, not three.
-Four.
+Go to APIs & Services > Library and enable each of these:

 Step 4: Set up billing